developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 -8<- "docs/codes/0011/echo-server/externalsecret.yml"
 ```

+The format of the Secret that FluxCD expects for GitRepository is documented
+on their website and you can use other forms of [authentication as needed].

+The Known Hosts value is coming from the [GitHub SSH key fingerprint].
+The bad
+news is, you will have to manually change them if they change theirs! :sweat_smile:

 And using that generated Kubernetes Secret, we are creating the GitRepository
-using SSH instead of HTTPS; the reason is that the Deploy Key has write access.
+using SSH instead of HTTPS; the reason is that the GitHub Deploy Key generated
+earlier in our TF code has write access.
 We'll talk about why in a bit.

 ```yaml title="echo-server/gitrepo.yml"
 -8<- "docs/codes/0011/echo-server/gitrepo.yml"